top of page

 Education

-In the spirit of our founder, we the Nazareth Sisters engage in the apostolate of education with an aim to impact knowledge and skills for children and youth, especially in the primary schools.
-We have started six primary schools, including Consolata Primary School in Meru, Bishop Lawrence Bessone Primary School in Nkabune, Our Lady of the Annunciation Primary School in Ndekero, Victor Bessone Primary School in Isiolo, Holy Family Primary School in Kiamuri and Bessone Primary School in Fukayosi, Tanzania.
-In all of these schools we teach orphans and poor children who cannot afford to pay anything even for food, hence the school has to take care of everything for them.
+In the spirit of their founder, the Nazareth Sisters of the Annunciation engage in the apostolate of education with an aim to impact knowledge and skills for children and youth, especially in primary schools.
+The sisters operate seven primary schools, including Consolata Primary School in Meru, Bishop Lawrence Bessone Primary School in Nkabune, Our Lady of the Annunciation Primary School in Ndekero, Victor Bessone Primary School in Isiolo, Holy Family Primary School in Kiamuri, Bessone Primary School in Fukayosi, Tanzania and the newest primary school - Our Lady Queen of Nazareth School in Marsabit, Kenya.
+In all of these schools, the sisters primarily teach orphans and poor children who cannot afford to pay anything even for food, hence the schools have to provide everything for them.

 Screen Shot 2022-01-03 at 10.40.56 PM.png

-Victor Bessone Primary School in Isiolo where students assemble under a tree since they have no hall.
+Victor Bessone Primary School in Isiolo.
+Students assemble under a tree since they have no hall.

 Screen Shot 2022-01-03 at 10.41.04 PM.png